ItsCodeOutside/PWATemplate/readme.md

 2. [✔] Update footer to gently display install option.

-3. Show install option in menu if not already installed.
+3. [✔] Show install option in menu if not already installed.

 4. Come up with a scheme for CRUD content control.

 5. Set up GitHub actions for minify

+6. Config for nav links